 Chewy.com is a great resource for pet supplies and sells the food we recommend.
 Words below in blue link to specific products we use.

-- Puppy food: Pro Plan Focus Large Breed Puppy- This is what they are being fed here before they leave and what we recommend keeping them on.
+- Puppy food: Pro Plan Large Breed Puppy- This is what they are being fed here before they leave and what we recommend keeping them on.
 If you are bringing home a new puppy from us, you will also need 5 or 6 cans of 4 Health chicken and rice canned puppy food which is only sold at Tractor Supply Company.
 Please also pick up shredded colby jack cheese, eggs (for scrambling), PLAIN yogurt and plain canned pumpkin.
-We will go over feeding at pickup.
+We will go over feeding instrutctions at pickup.

 - Collar: Regular belt buckle style collar, buy a few different sizes to start out with, they will quickly grow into them and it doesn't hurt to have the next size on hand for when the old one gets too small.
 10-12 inches is usually a good starting length.

 - Leash: 6 foot leash, either THIN leather or webbed cotton- 1/2 inch or 3/8 inch.
 We do not recommend Nylon leashes, because although they are cute and colorful, they are often uncomfortable to hold.
 Thick leather leashes are also uncomfortable due to their lack of durability, so get a thin one if you go this route.
 We also do not recommend chain leashes or flexi leads.

-- Treats: Natural Balance beef dog food roll is one of our favorite training treats.
-We also have found great success with Bil-Jac training treats, the normal size broken into halves.
-You can also try a variety of other things such as hot dogs, chicken, cheese, etc. Another treat we love are Kirkland Biscuits which can be purchased at Costco.
+- Treats: Bil-Jac training treats are one of our favorite training treats, original, peanut butter, etc. are all great.
+You can also try a variety of other things such as hot dogs, chicken, cheese, freeze dried liver, etc. Another treat we love are Kirkland Biscuits which can be purchased at Costco.
 These are not training treats, just a good snack.
 Our dogs get a biscuit every night before bedtime.